Migration Guide

 Note

-Pro-tip: paste your old Octofitter scripts and this migration guide into an LLM–-it
+Pro-tip: paste your old Octofitter scripts and this migration guide into an LLM to help automate the conversion.

 Key Migration Steps